Douglas H. Adamson

 Associate Professor of Chemistry & Polymer Program Director

 We are a materials synthesis group.
 Typically these materials are model polymers: well-defined polymers normally synthesized by high vacuum anionic polymerization and well characterized with respect to molecular weight, composition, microstructure and chain architecture.
 In addition, our studies include the self-assembly of these materials as well as polymer composites with nanofillers.

-We are also investigating the use of nanofillers in polymer composites.
-Carbon nanotubes as well as exfoliated graphite are the fillers we are interested in.
-With carbon nanotubes we are making fiber using a suspension of nanotubes and surfactants in water.
-This suspension is then injected into an aqueous polymer solution to form fibers.
-These fibers are then studied for use as long term implants for sensing and actuation in the body.We are also investigating the use of exfoliated graphite, or graphene, in composites.
-We produce this material in our labs by oxidizing graphite.
-This then forms graphite oxide, or GO.
+We are investigating the use of nanofillers in polymer composites.
+Exfoliated graphite and graphite oxide are the fillers we are interested in.
+Graphite oxide is produced in our labs by oxidizing natural flake graphite.
 This material can then be thermally exfoliated and reduced, or exfoliated in solution by sonication.
 The thermally exfoliated material has a crumpled morphology with much of the original graphite lattice in place.
 This can be important in applications were conductivity is required.
 The sonically exfoliated GO retains its functional groups and has a flat morphology.
 This can be useful for compatiblization with various matrixes.
+In addition, we have developed a solvent system for the exfoliation of pristine graphite and are exploring the applications of these sheets as well.
 Both graphene materials represent a new class of fillers with very high aspect ratios and relatively low costs.

 Polymer Program: 860.486.3582: firstname.lastname@example.org